-In today’s episode, Ryan talks with Danielle Ward as she shares about her own share of successes and failures in taking the MCAT 4 times along with 3 attempts of applying to medical school spanning over 5 years to finally get an acceptance where she is starting this Fall at the Georgia Campus of Philadelphia College of Osteopathic Medicine.
+In today’s episode, I talk with Danielle Ward as she shares about her own share of successes and failures on the path to medical school.
+Danielle was rejected from medical school twice.
+She also took the MCAT 4 times over 5 years to finally get an acceptance at the Georgia Campus of Philadelphia College of Osteopathic Medicine.

 Danielle’s journey to medical school: